pkindt/WirelessEye/README.md

    Never upgrade the kernel version.

 2. Installing Nexmon
    Before using WirelessEye, the Raspberry Pi has to be prepared to run Nexmon firmware patches.
-For this purpose, configure and run the nexmon CSI tool as we describe [here](doc/PreparingTheRaspi.md).
+For this purpose, configure and run the Nexmon CSI tools, as we describe in detail [here](doc/PreparingTheRaspi.md).
 Additional descriptions can be found in the [Nexmon CSI Repository](https://github.com/seemoo-lab/nexmon_csi).

 3. Compiling and running CSIServer_ng